 headed north to the Ice fields highway.
 This road is considered by many to be the most spectacular drive in the planet.
 The Ice fields Parkway follows the Bow, Mistaya, North Saskatchewan, Sunwapta and Athabasca valleys.
 Twelve ice fields flank the road, five of them can be seen of a fair day.
-The road passes through remote, high elevation terrain, and the scenery takes your breath away at every turn.

 A Canadian National Park pass is required.